MrYsLab/python_banyan/docs/examples_intro.md

-## Learn By Example
+## Learning By Example
-The tutorials included with this guide, provide samples of simple working applications.
-The tutorials help to demonstrate Python Banyan's features, as well as the set of utilities that are part of the [***python-banyan***](https://github.com/MrYsLab/python_banyan) package.
+The tutorials included with this guide provide samples of simple working applications.
+The tutorials help demonstrate Python Banyan's features and the set of utilities that are part of the [***python-banyan***](https://github.com/MrYsLab/python_banyan) package.

 ## The Key Elements of Python Banyan